neicnordic/neic-sda/docs/services/verify.md

 validated it is discarded with an error message in the logs.

 1. The service attempts to fetch the header for the file id in the message from the database.
-If this fails a NACK will be sent for the rabbitMQ message, the error will be written to the logs, and send to the rabbitMQ error queue.
+If this fails a NACK will be sent for the RabbitMQ message, the error will be written to the logs, and send to the RabbitMQ error queue.

 1. The file size of the encrypted file is fetched from the archive storage system.
 If this fails an error will be written to the logs.

 1. The archive file is then opened for reading.
-If this fails an error will be written to the logs and to the rabbitMQ error queue.
+If this fails an error will be written to the logs and to the RabbitMQ error queue.

 1. A decryptor is opened with the archive file.
 If this fails an error will be written to the logs.